 Repeat this process for all the images you are bringing into your card frame.

 To add a white border around the main image, click on your top most layer in the layers list.
 Then go to Layer ▸ New Shape Layer.
-Select the rectangle tool again, but this time uncheck fill, check stroke with a setting of around 10, and corner radius with a setting of 10.
+Select the rectangle tool, uncheck fill, check stroke with a setting of around 10, and corner radius with a setting of 10.
 Select white as the color of the border in the stroke color well.
-Draw out your rectangle with the dimensions of 600 x 800 and using the move tool, place it to frame the main image.
+Draw out your rectangle and using the move tool, place it to frame the main image.
+It is helpful if View ▸ Guides and Grids ▸ Snap to Layers is checked to line up the border with your image.

 To wrap up your card, use the move tool to move around any of the border images that may need re-placement to create a more balanced look.